 Cannaregio is something you just have to experience.
 The quarter offers a variety of attractions for visitors and locals in a very small space.
 Whether it is the hustle and bustle of the Strada Nova or the tranquil life in one of the quieter corners of the district – the special charm is transferred to the visitor as well as to the locals.
 The district invites you to discover it on a long walk.

 Because each of the 33 islands is different.
 Especially for hobby photographers, there are wonderful photo motives on all corners.
-The contrast between the often overcrowded Strada Nova, where people from all over the world cavort, and the tranquil streets, which belongs entirely to the locals, makes the quarter unique.
+The contrast between the often overcrowded Strada Nova, where people from all over the world cavort, and the tranquil streets, which belong entirely to the locals, makes the quarter unique.
 Especially in the evening – see also Venice by night!

 The vibrant district exudes history and lets the visitor experience what makes the world-famous lagoon city so special because it shows both sides of the city.
 If you would like to treat yourself to a special experience, you should join the guided tour ‘Legends and Ghosts of Cannaregio’ if the time is right.
 The tour starts at dusk and shows the quarter from a completely different side.
 Especially if you already know the city from its tourist side, this tour is a welcome change.